Wolf3s/xbmc4xbox-python/python/Doc/library/xml.sax.reader.rst

 .. method:: XMLReader.getContentHandler()

-   Return the current :class:`~xml.sax.handler.ContentHandler`.
+   Return the current :class:`ContentHandler`.

 .. method:: XMLReader.setContentHandler(handler)

-   Set the current :class:`~xml.sax.handler.ContentHandler`.
-If no :class:`~xml.sax.handler.ContentHandler` is set, content events will be discarded.
+   Set the current :class:`ContentHandler`.
+If no :class:`ContentHandler` is set, content events will be discarded.

 .. method:: XMLReader.getDTDHandler()

-   Return the current :class:`~xml.sax.handler.DTDHandler`.
+   Return the current :class:`DTDHandler`.

 .. method:: XMLReader.setDTDHandler(handler)

-   Set the current :class:`~xml.sax.handler.DTDHandler`.
-If no :class:`~xml.sax.handler.DTDHandler` is set, DTD events will be discarded.
+   Set the current :class:`DTDHandler`.
+If no :class:`DTDHandler` is set, DTD events will be discarded.

 .. method:: XMLReader.getEntityResolver()

-   Return the current :class:`~xml.sax.handler.EntityResolver`.
+   Return the current :class:`EntityResolver`.

 .. method:: XMLReader.setEntityResolver(handler)

-   Set the current :class:`~xml.sax.handler.EntityResolver`.
-If no :class:`~xml.sax.handler.EntityResolver` is set, attempts to resolve an external entity will result in opening the system identifier for the entity, and fail if it is not available.
+   Set the current :class:`EntityResolver`.
+If no :class:`EntityResolver` is set, attempts to resolve an external entity will result in opening the system identifier for the entity, and fail if it is not available.

 .. method:: XMLReader.getErrorHandler()

-   Return the current :class:`~xml.sax.handler.ErrorHandler`.
+   Return the current :class:`ErrorHandler`.

 .. method:: XMLReader.setErrorHandler(handler)

    Set the current error handler.
-If no :class:`~xml.sax.handler.ErrorHandler` is set, errors will be raised as exceptions, and warnings will be printed.
+If no :class:`ErrorHandler` is set, errors will be raised as exceptions, and warnings will be printed.

 .. method:: XMLReader.setLocale(locale)